microsoft/microsoft-ui-xaml-specs/active/Breadcrumb/Breadcrumb.md

 Breadcrumb1.ItemsSource = new string[]{ "Home", "Documents", "Design", "Northwind", "Images"}
 ```

-If the last item in a Breadcrumb is text and is too long to fit it will be truncated.
-If not text this item will be clipped.
+If the last item in a Breadcrumb is text and is too long to fit it will be clipped
+(if the item type is a string it will be trimmed, meaning shortened and replaced with an ellipsis).

 ![Breadcrumb_crumbled with last node truncated](images/Breadcrumb_truncation.PNG)